How to dispose of or recycle your Christmas tree

 There are a few options to dispose of your real tree responsibly:

-1. Composting: If you have a compost bin or pile, you can cut up the Christmas tree into smaller pieces and compost it.
+If you have a compost bin or pile, you can cut up the Christmas tree into smaller pieces and compost it.
 First, remove any decorations or non-biodegradable materials.
 The tree will decompose over time, adding useful organic content to the compost.

-2. Curbside recycling: Many local towns offer curbside Christmas tree pickup services.
+Many local towns offer curbside Christmas tree pickup services.
 See if your local waste management or recycling center provides this service.
 The trees are typically chipped or composted.

-3. DIY crafts and projects: Repurpose your Christmas tree for a variety of DIY projects.
+Repurpose your Christmas tree for a variety of DIY projects.
 You can, for example, cut thin slices of the trunk to make rustic coasters or larger chunks to build decorative log pieces.
 Wreaths, garlands, and other craft decorations can be made from the branches.
 Look for ideas online and let your imagination lead you.

-5. Mulching: You may recycle your Christmas tree into mulch for your garden or yard.
+You may recycle your Christmas tree into mulch for your garden or yard.
 Remove all of the ornaments, tinsel, and lights from the tree, and then turn it into mulch with a woodchipper or with the help of a local mulching service.
 Spread mulch around your plants and trees to help retain moisture and suppress weeds.

 How to recycle artificial Christmas trees

 First off, can you even recycle artificial Christmas trees?
 Yes, but in general, artificial trees are difficult to recycle, so try to get as much use out of yours as possible.
-When it comes time to get rid of your plastic or tinsel tree, there are several options for disposing of it properly:
+When it comes time to get rid of your plastic or tinsel tree, there are several options for disposing of it properly.

-1. Donate: If your artificial Christmas tree is in good condition, consider donating it to a local charity, community center, school, or church.
+If your artificial Christmas tree is in good condition, consider donating it to a local charity, community center, school, or church.
 Many groups accept old artificial trees for future holiday events or to give festive decorations to people in need.

 The Christmas season is also the giving season, so if you have more items you want to donate, check out our in-depth guide on how to donate to charity.

-3. Repurpose: Repurpose your artificial tree for other ornamental or functional purposes.
+Repurpose your artificial tree for other ornamental or functional purposes.
 You may take the tree apart and use its branches to make DIY crafts, wreaths, or garlands.
 The trunk or stand can be used as the foundation for various projects, such as a coat rack or a tabletop centerpiece.

-4. Sell or give away: If your artificial tree is still in good condition but you no longer want it, try selling or giving it through internet marketplaces, local classified advertising, social media groups, or even to friends and family.
+If your artificial tree is still in good condition but you no longer want it, try selling or giving it through internet marketplaces, local classified advertising, social media groups, or even to friends and family.
 Someone else might be seeking a cheap or free Christmas tree.

-5. Upcycle: Consider upcycling different portions of the tree instead of discarding the whole tree.
+Consider upcycling different portions of the tree instead of discarding the whole tree.
 The branches can be reused as pieces in other decorations, the PVC or metal frame can be used for garden trellises or plant supports, and the artificial needles can be used in art projects or as fillings in other crafts.

 Let 1-800-GOT-JUNK? get rid of your Christmas tree